damonDevelops/python_projects/secret_sata_program/README.md

 * Open a terminal in respective folder
 * run 'python christmas.py'

+### How to use
+* To use the app, first select either testing or working mode.
+Testing mode will allow you to see the message that would be sent if twilio account details were added.
+If working mode is tested the application will still work there will just be error output to the screen if the messages don't send, so I suggest using the testing mode!
+* Add the event organiser name so you can get sweet juicy credit in the message!
+* Then, add couples detail information such as 'Damon, '+61487234556' and press add couple
+* Once you have at least two or three couples, hit send secret santa message.
+* If you're testing, a dialogue prompt will alert the user, showing them how the messages would've been sent
+* If you're working, the console will output as it is sending messages and a dialogue box will pop up to notify the user when all messages are successfully sent.
+If any fail the for loop aborts so make sure all the phone numbers are correct!

 ### Additional Notes
 * Make sure your Twilio phone service is working before using the app, this can be done very easily on the Twilio website
 * When entering phone numbers, make sure the format is '+61 XXX XXX XXX' where 61 is your area code (no apostrophes needed)